Selected Chapters on Active Galactic Nuclei as Relativistic Systems: Accretion onto supermassive black holes

 The thermal blackbody radiation is described by the Planck radiation law.
-The spontaneous radiative distribution of the entropy emerges radiation with the specific intensity $I$\, [Wm$^{-2}$Hz$^{-1}$sr$^{-1}$], given by the Planck function:
+The spontaneous radiative distribution of the entropy emerges radiation with the specific intensity $B$\, [W\,m$^{-2}$\,Hz$^{-1}$\,sr$^{-1}$], given by the Planck function:

 where $\nu$ is the emitted frequency and $T$ is the temperature of the blackbody surface.
 The blackbody emission is radiated by an optically thick matter, in which the thermal photons emerge multiple scattering with particles and the temperature possesses a value corresponding to the kinetic energy of the particles.